SEQC: Stratify-Elaborate Quantum Compilation Towards Modular Hybrid Architectures: Introduction

-Compilation in classical systems is typically performed independently and in parallel for each source file, producing one object file per source.
-The individual object files are then linked together to construct the executable.
-We propose a compilation framework for modular quantum processors that works in a similar fashion: it \textbf{stratifies}, i.e., splits, the source quantum circuit into subcircuits small enough to fit in each chiplet, and maps subcircuits to chiplets, and then \textit{in parallel} \textbf{elaborates} each subcircuit and compiles it for its target chiplet.
-This \textbf{Stratify-Elaborate Quantum Compiler (SEQC)} stratifies a source program only once for a given chiplet architecture, and performs only the elaboration step recurrently before each execution.
-In essence, SEQC replaces the recurrent $O(n^2)$ compilation step for an $n$-qubit quantum processor, with several parallel $O(k^2)$ elaboration steps for $k$-qubit chiplets.
-As the qubit capacity $n$ of quantum processors grows exponentially, today's $O(n^2)$ compilation latency rises even faster.
-We expect, however, that the number of qubits $k$ per chiplet will remain relatively stable or grow much slower, as it seems to be the case for the foreseeable future~\cite{IBM_2023_Roadmap}, and thus the SEQC recurrent compilation latency is expected to remain relatively stable.
-The stratification step is $O(n^2)$, so the end-to-end complexity remains the same, but stratification is performed only once; the recurrent compilation in SEQC is only $O(k^2)$, and barely growing with new processor designs.
+To address these issues, in this paper we leverage hardware modularity to achieve modular compilation.
+Inspired by compilation in classical systems, which typically runs independently and in parallel for each source file, we propose a compilation framework for modular quantum processors that \textbf{stratifies} the source quantum circuit, i.e., splits it into subcircuits that fit in each module, maps subcircuits to modules, and then \textit{in parallel} \textbf{elaborates} each subcircuit to compile it to its target module.
+This \textbf{Stratify-Elaborate Quantum Compiler (SEQC)} stratifies a source program only once for a given modular architecture, and performs only the elaboration step recurrently before each execution.
+This replaces a global $O(n^2)$ recompilation with several parallelizable $O(k^2)$ elaboration steps for $k$-qubit modules.
+As $k$ is expected to remain relatively stable or grow at a much slower pace in the foreseeable future~\cite{IBM_2025_FTQC}, SEQC's recompilation latency will barely grow as processors scale.

-Additionally, as SEQC is cognizant of hardware modularity, it can stratify the source quantum circuit into subcircuits and map them to chiplets to minimize inter-chiplet communication.
-As we show in this paper, SEQC produces circuits with shorter execution times and significantly fewer inter-chiplet gates compared to today's stock compilers, leading to much higher fidelity execution.
+Additionally, SEQC tailors to hardware modularity by minimizing inter-module communication.
+Compared to today's stock compilers, SEQC yields circuits with shorter execution times, significantly fewer inter-module gates, and ultimately higher execution fidelity.
 More importantly, as the number of qubits in a processor grows, SEQC achieves even higher performance in these figures of merit.